spectrum-health-systems/tingen-documentation/README.md

 * Tingen/Outpost31 [API documentation](https://github.com/spectrum-health-systems/Tingen-Documentation/blob/main/docs/README.md)

-## A note about the API documentation.
+## A note about the API documentation

 API documentation is modified using the `development` branches of Tingen and Outpost31.